OpenAPI

 description: Order placed successfully

-If you use a default, remember to omit required: true from the field.
+If you use default, remember to omit required: true from the field.

 Enums With Names and Values

-A common requirement using enums is to specify a human-readable name for the enum label and a specific integer for the enum value.
+A common requirement using enums is to specify a human-readable name for the enum label and an integer for the enum value.
 For example, in C#:

 public enum CupSize